serverless/blog/posts/2017-04-25-keep-your-lambdas-warm.md

 Perfect!
 Now you all of your Lambdas are hot, and you have less to worry about.

-You can read more information [here](https://github.com/FidelLimited/serverless-plugin-warmup#options) about options, event source and cost.
+You can read more information [here](https://github.com/FidelLimited/serverless-plugin-warmup#options) about options, event source and estimated cost.

 ## Provider support *- future*